great347/gap_project/dbt/dbt_llyod_cloud/README.md

 ### Data Platform Migration Prototype (GCP)
-The proof of concept project a modern data pipeline on Google Cloud Platform for ingesting, processing, and analyzing customer transaction data.
+The project prototyped a modern data pipeline that is leveraging google cloud platform to ingest, process, and expose customer transaction data to support business reporting

 ### Architecture Overview